-US stock indexes mixed in early trading; oil prices slide
+US stock indexes veer mostly higher in afternoon trading

 ADVERTISEMENT

+BOARDROOM MAKEOVER: Lowe's rose 2.8 percent after the home-improvement supply retailer named three new directors.
+The stock added $2.88 to $104.24.

-PRIME HIKE: Amazon was trading higher following reports that the e-commerce giant will raise the price of monthly Prime memberships.
-The stock picked up $6.24 to $1,299.56.
+PRIME HIKE: Amazon was trading higher after the e-commerce giant said it will raise the price of its Prime membership monthly plan by nearly 20 percent.
+Starting Friday, new monthly members will pay $12.99 a month, up from $10.99.
+The stock picked up $3.53 to $1,296.85.

+BIG DECLINER: IBM slumped 4.3 percent despite a solid fourth-quarter report.
+The technology and consulting company was the biggest decliner in the Dow.
+The stock was down $7.29 to $161.83.

-NOT BUYING: American Express fell 1.7 percent after the credit card issuer suspended its share buy-back program for six months.
-The stock shed $1.69 to $98.17.
+NOT BUYING: American Express fell 3.1 percent after the credit card issuer suspended its share buy-back program for six months following a big one-time tax charge.
+The stock shed $3.05 to $96.81.

-BITCOIN: The price of bitcoin gained 3.4 percent to $11,632, according to the tracking site CoinDesk.
-Bitcoin futures on the Cboe Futures Exchange were down 2 percent to $11,510.
+BITCOIN: The price of bitcoin edged up 0.4 percent to $11,297, according to the tracking site CoinDesk.
+Bitcoin futures on the Cboe Futures Exchange were down 3 percent to $11,410.
 The futures allow investors to make bets on the future price of bitcoin.

-MARKETS OVERSEAS: Major stock indexes in Europe were moving higher.
-Germany's DAX rose 1.1 percent and France's CAC 40 was up 0.6 percent.
+MARKETS OVERSEAS: Major stock indexes in Europe notched gains.
+Germany's DAX rose 1.2 percent and France's CAC 40 added 0.6 percent.
 Britain's FTSE 100 gained 0.4 percent.
 In Asia, Japan's benchmark Nikkei 225 edged up 0.2 percent, while South Korea's Kospi gained 0.2 percent.
 Hong Kong's Hang Seng ended 0.4 percent higher.